Why I Built Pulleat

 - The system is designed to improve with verified local usage over time

-Why We Are Making It Public
+Why I Am Making It Public

-We want founders, engineers, operations teams, and product builders to have something they can test immediately.
+I wanted founders, engineers, operations teams, and product builders to have something they can test immediately.
 If it helps reduce a few early bills, remove a few delivery failures, or prove that local-first mapping can be practical infrastructure, then it is worth publishing openly.

 Sources We Reviewed